nation3/gov/GOVERNANCE.md

    - All data types match the spec.
    - The forum post is at least 48h old and contains the encoded proposal.
 6. The Meta Guild multisig creates the vote on Snapshot.
-7. The Meta Guild multisig creates the vote on Aragon.
+7. If the Snapshot vote passed, the Meta Guild multisig creates the vote on Aragon.

 ## Proposals with critical impact